w3f/Grants-Program/applications/web3-open-jurisdiction-stack.md

 Additionally, we will conduct a comprehensive analysis of grants, focusing on their accountability and the value generated.
 Notably, when subjective Key Performance Indicators (KPIs) are involved, we anticipate encountering a higher frequency of points of friction.

+A sample discussion guide will be along the following lines:

+Grants research

+- Do you find the process of applying to grants fair and just?
+- Do you feel protected in case issues do arise while working on a grant?
+- Do you feel there should be a clear process for handling such issues?
+- Are you comfortable with the degree of trust in the Web3 Foundation involved in applying for a grant?

-The goal here will be to analyse in detail 20 grants and engage with involved parties to understand how their experience was.
+The goal here will be to analyse in detail a minimum of 10 grants and engage with involved parties to understand how their experience was.
 The main focus being:

 - How would you rate your experience?
 - Did you feel you were dependent on your counterparty acting fairly?